mpkasp/cordova-plugin-nativeaudio/README.md

 * params
  * id - string unique ID for the audio file
- * assetPath - the relative path or absolute URL (inluding http://) to the audio asset.
+ * assetPath - the relative path or absolute to the audio asset.
  * successCallback - success callback function
  * errorCallback - error callback function